 Plus any steps added by the features in the plugin.

 The worst part is the browser doesn't load the plugin when the browser gets updated.
 Imagine doing all this work and the browser saying "sorry, I won't let you run anymore the software you spent so much time writing."

 I want encryption for my data and I can imagine encryption in a browser plugin working.
 But I doubt the UI is the right place in the software stack to fix the problem.
 It's not just that it complicates the user experience; that can be worked out.
 The bigger problem is it complicates the developer experience.
 It adds several extra steps for developers that can't easily be abstracted away.

 And since there are several steps for encryption specifically, there are probably several steps for other features in general.
 Every one of these steps complicates the web experience for developers.

 So allowing for browser plugins doesn't solve everything because some features belong in the browser itself.
-The tough part is finding the right balance, choosing what to keep and what to leave out.
+The tough part is finding the right balance, choosing which parts of the browser can be programmable and which can't.